 Teachers want to be able to use arts-education techniques in their classrooms, even when there’s not a teaching artist present.

 Since most teachers don’t consider themselves artists – or dancers, or musicians, or actors – Hartford Performs helps them gain the skills they need to build arts into their lessons.
 We show them simple techniques they can confidently blend into their lesson plans.
+Click here for a quick peek at a recent workshop.

 As a member of the Partners in Education Program at the John F. Kennedy Center for the Performing Arts, we have access to some of the most experienced and respected professional teaching artists in the country.
 Several times each year, we bring these nationally renowned teaching artists here to lead practical, hands-on workshops for Hartford Public School teachers.
 We follow these workshops with a day of classroom demonstrations, so that the teachers can observe how their own students respond to the techniques presented in the workshops.